avibrazil/un-istore/README.md

 Compare it with the [dirty example above](#the-proof).

-You can also use the ```check-istore.sh``` script recursively check all your files.
+You can also use the ```check-istore.sh``` script to recursively check all your files.
 It will point you the files that are still dirty.
 But there will be none.
-I wrote the ```check-istore.sh``` script while developing ```un-istore.sh``` to check its effectiveness, is unneeded anymore but I keep it here for the records.
+I wrote the ```check-istore.sh``` script while developing ```un-istore.sh``` to check its effectiveness.
+It is unneeded anymore but I keep it here for the records.

 ## The magic